andrewcooke/ParserCombinator.jl/README.md

 :node, :edge`); `unsafe` should be set to `true` if mutiple values for other keys should be discarded (default `false`).
-The underlying issue is that it is not clear from the file format which keys are lists, so the user must specify them; `unsafe` by default triggers an error if this information is incomplete, but can be set to `true` if a user doesn't care about those attributes.
+The underlying issue is that it is not clear from the file format which keys are lists, so the user must specify them; by default an error is thrown if this information is incomplete, but `unsafe` can be set if a user doesn't care about those attributes.

 For example, to print node IDs and edge connections in a graph